emersonbarea/mpi_lxd/README.md

 Would you like stale cached images to be updated automatically (yes/no) [default=yes]? no Would you like to create a new network bridge (yes/no) [default=yes]?
 What should the new bridge be called [default=lxdbr0]?
+What IPv4 address should be used (CIDR subnet notation, “auto” or “none”) [default=auto]?
 What IPv6 address should be used (CIDR subnet notation, “auto” or “none”) [default=auto]? none LXD has been successfully configured.
 ```